NCAR/NA-CORDEX-CMIP6/visualization/README_time_series.md

                  fig_height: 11

       - **line_color**
         - the color of the line in the time-series plot
         - the color applies to all three subplots/panels
         - values can be specified by:
           - color name

+                  line_color: "purple"

           - hexadecimal value

                   line_color: "#4B0092"

-           A colorblind-friendly purple
+            - A hexadecimal value for a colorblind-friendly purple

 Getting started
 -

 - copy the config.yaml file to your working directory
-- rename config.yaml *if desired* to a more descriptive name
+- rename config.yaml *if desired*, to a more descriptive name
 - modify the following for your data:
   - filename_template
   - input_dir